 Nearly all commercial orchards are co-planted with a pollinator variety to ensure the main crop gets enough pollen to set nuts.
 The recommendations for optimal pollination in an orchard environment is to plant one row of pollinators for every eight main crop rows and to plant the row of pollinators upwind.

-Lateral Bearers
+Lateral bearers

 Lateral bearing cultivars bear fruits on lateral buds of shoots and are generally of higher productivity than terminal and intermediate bearers due to the larger number of fruit buds on these plants.